MrAlek/Swiftalytics/README.md

 }
 ```

+## Swift versions

+* Swiftalytics 0.4 and above uses Swift 3.0
+* Swiftalytics 0.3 of the framework uses Swift 2.3
+* Swiftalytics 0.2 uses Swift 2.2

 ## Installation

 > **Embedded frameworks require a minimum deployment target of iOS 8 or OS X Mavericks.**
 >
-> To use Swiftalytics with a project targeting iOS 7, you must include the `Swiftalytics.swift` source file directly in your project.
+> To use Swiftalytics with a project targeting iOS 7, you must include the source files directly in your project.

 ### CocoaPods